 6) Suppliers That Must Comply with Subpart S

-A) Any GWS supplier receiving written notice from the Agency of a significant deficiency must inform its customers of any significant deficiency still uncorrected at the time of the next report.
-Any GWS supplier receiving notice from a laboratory of a fecal indicator-positive groundwater source sample that the Agency does not invalidate under Section 611.802(d) must inform its customers of the fecal indicator-positive groundwater source sample in the next report.
-The supplier must continue to annually inform the public until the Agency issues a SEP determining the supplier corrected the particular significant deficiency or addressed the fecal contamination in the groundwater source under Section 611.803(a).
-Each report must include specific information:
+A) Any GWS supplier that receives written notice from the Agency of a significant deficiency or notice from a laboratory of a fecal indicator-positive ground water source sample that is not invalidated by the Agency under Section 611.802(d) must inform its customers of any significant deficiency that is uncorrected at the time of the next reporting period or of any fecal indicator-positive groundwater source sample in the next report or 6-month updated in compliance with Section 611.885.
+The supplier must continue to inform the public annually until the Agency determines that the particular significant deficiency is corrected or the fecal contamination in the groundwater source is addressed under Section 611.803(a).
+Each report must include the following elements:

 i) The nature of the particular significant deficiency or the source of the fecal contamination (if the supplier knows the source) and the date the Agency identified the significant deficiency or the dates of the fecal indicator-positive groundwater source samples;